-First you need to apply for a 90-day visa or a 1-Year Non-Immigrant O visa from your home country or country of residence.
+2. Apply for a 1-Year Non-Immigrant O visa (multiple entry).
+This can only be obtained from your home country / country of residence.

-When you apply for the Non-Immigrant O, you will be doing so on the basis of being married to a Thai national and therefore will need to submit your marriage certificate and copy of your wife’s ID with your application.
+When you apply for a visa you will be doing so on the basis of being married to a Thai national and therefore will need to submit your marriage certificate and copy of your wife’s ID with your application.

-Every year, this visa is renewable and this process can be done inside Thailand.
-The requirements to obtain the visa are the same as when you initially got it.
+This visa is renewable (extendable) on a yearly basis and this process can be completed inside Thailand.
+The requirements to renew (extend) are the same.
 You must also report every 90 days to the nearest immigration office with your current address.

 Remember that if you want to travel outside of Thailand after having obtained your retirement visa, you will need a re-entry permit to do so.
 If you don’t get one, your visa will be cancelled when you exit the country.

-You can apply for one at the nearest immigration office or at the international airport before leaving the country.
+You can apply for a re-entry permit at an immigration office, or at the international airport before leaving the country.
 Note that this does not apply to a 1-year multiple entry visa but a visa which was extended in Thailand for the period of 12 months.

 Obtaining a Non Immigrant O Visa based on marriage is fairly straight forward.
 Simply apply at a Thai embassy or consulate inside your home country by providing the following: